Squibs/freeCodeCampOLD/Front End Development Certification/basic-algorithm-scripting/README.md

 ```
 (longest-word.js)

 I was able to use what I was trying to do in the Check for Palindromes challenge, so this challenge did not take me very long at all.
 I used the same loop to step through each character in the string and compare that character to a regex for whitespace.
 If there was whitespace it would increase my arrayControl variable by one, which controls which element of the array I am currently going to replace, and reset a character count variable.
 If the character was not equal to a whitespace I would increase a character count variable and set the current array element equal to it.
 In the end this would create an array of numbers each number representing the length of each word in the argument string.
-From here the array would be sorted lowest to highest with the sorth() method.
+From here the array would be sorted lowest to highest with the sort() method.
 I would then use the array .pop() method to return the length of the largest word in the string.

 ---